maxbetjes/maxbetjes.github.io/installation.md

 ```
 ./RunGfrd Equilibrium -ka 1e-19 -kd 2e-2 -p 100 -e 200 > data.out
 ```
-which will simulate the reaction-diffusion system for 60 seconds.
-For Windows the workings are exactly the same; select RunGfrd as startup project and set the command-line arguments (in solution explorer, right-click the RunGfrd project, and click Properties -> Configuration Properties -> Debugging -> Command Line Arguments) to `Equilibrium -ka 1e-19 -kd 2e-2 -p 100 -e 200 > data.out`.

-The result of the simulation will be stored in the file `data.out` and shows the time against the total number of present A, B and C molecules.
+which will simulate the system for 100 seconds towards equilibrium.
+The result will be stored in the file `data.out` and shows the simulation time against the total number of present A, B and C molecules.
 Finally `<#C>` is stored in the file, which corresponds with the analytical value.
-The parameters; reaction-rate `-ka`, diffusion-rate `-kd`, preparation time `-p` and simulation-time `-e` are set using the command line arguments.
+The parameters; reaction coefficient `-ka`, coefficient coefficient `-kd`, preparation time `-p` and simulation-time `-e` are set using the command line arguments.
 All other settable options can be viewed by running:
 ```
 ./RunGfrd Equilibrium --help
 ```

 ## Power Spectrum
-The A, B and C reaction-diffusion system can also be used to obtain the power spectrum.
+The A, B and C reversible dissociation system can also be used to obtain the power spectrum.
 Use the following command to setup the simulator with the same parameters as given by the paper of Kaizu et. al. \[[1](#references)\]:
 ```
 ./RunGfrd PowerSpectrum -e 600 > data.out
 ```